Serer language

-Serer, often broken into differing regional dialects such as Serer-Sine and Serer saloum, is a language of the kingdoms of Sine and Saloum branch of Niger–Congo spoken by 1.2 million people in Senegal and 30,000 in the Gambia as of 2009.
-It is the principal language of the Serer people.
+Serer, often broken into differing regional dialects such as Serer-Sine and Serer-Saloum, is a language of the Senegambian branch of the Niger–Congo family spoken by 1.2 million people in Senegal and 30,000 in the Gambia as of 2009.
+It is the principal language of the Serer people, and was the language of the early modern kingdoms of Sine, Saloum, and Baol.
+Serer is primarily written in the Latin alphabet.

 Classification

 Serer is one of the Senegambian languages, which are characterized by consonant mutation.
 The traditional classification of Atlantic languages is that of Sapir (1971), which found that Serer was closest to Fulani.
 However, a widely cited misreading of the data by Wilson (1989) inadvertently exchanged Serer for Wolof.

 Dialects of Serer are Serer Sine (the prestige dialect), Segum, Fadyut-Palmerin, Dyegueme (Gyegem), and Niominka.
 They are mutually intelligible except for the Sereer spoken in some of the areas surrounding the city of Thiès.

 Not all Serer people speak Serer.
 About 200,000 speak Cangin languages.
 Because the speakers are ethnically Serer, they are commonly thought to be Serer dialects.
 However, they are not closely related, and Serer is significantly closer to Fulani (also called Pulbe, Pulaar, or Fulbe) than it is to Cangin.